titofra/MTC/README.md

 # MTC
-Versatile real time memory tracer that do not require re-compilation
+User-friendly versatile real-time memory tracer that does not require re-compilation

+> [!CAUTION]
+> This project is still in very early stages of development.